For good deals on cheap 9mm ammo go to

 .22 Long Rifle

 You should really be using something bigger than a .22 for self-defense, but even a .22 beats nothing.
-There are some really nice .22 pocket autos and NAA mini-revolvers, and they make sense for women reluctant to tote a bigger gun around.
+There are some really nice .22 pocket autos and NAA mini-revolvers, and they make sense for special situations or women reluctant to tote a bigger gun around.
 Choose any Federal, Remington, Winchester or CCI copper-plated 37 grain (or lighter) high velocity hollowpoint round.
 I recommend CCI "Stinger" 32 grain or Remington "Yellow Jacket" 33 grain hollowpoints, as they have been very reliable in my Beretta 21A and Walther TPH pistols and have the highest stopping power ratings.

 Shoot a lot of rounds through your self-defense .22, the ammo is cheap and you want to be sure to pick a reliable round.
 If high-velocity solids don't cycle reliably, try standard-velocity.
 There is little difference in power but it may improve your gun's reliability (e.g. Jennings J-22 pistols are more reliable with standard-velocity solids).
 Marksmanship is crucial with such a tiny gun, so practice drawing your .22 and firing it rapidly into a melon at ten feet or so.
 Also, keep your .22 autoloader meticulously clean; these tiny guns cannot function reliably with gunk in them.
 If you carry your .22 in a pocket, purse or ankle holster, inspect it daily and brush off any dust or grit with an old toothbrush.
 Lubricate it properly.
 This is very important.